 Apply a light coating of rust-inhibiting oil to the drive sprocket and any steel portions of the chassis or engine where the paint has worn away.
 This will prevent rusting of the exposed metal.
 Apply rust-inhibiting oil more heavily if the event was particularly wet or muddy.
-Take care to avoid spraying any oil near the disc brakes or the disc rotors.
+Take care to avoid spraying any oil near the brake pads or the brake discs.